TsangEyan/D3Lab-zh/content/publication/conference-paper-2/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In * the 2023 CHI Conference on Human Factors in Computing Systems*
+publication: In *the 2023 CHI Conference on Human Factors in Computing Systems*
 publication_short: In *CHI2023*

-abstract: 摘要
+abstract:

 # Summary.
 An optional shortened abstract.
 summary: An optional shortened abstract.